Parth-2000/Parth-2000/README.md

 ## Hello I am  Parth 👋

-- 🔭 I’m currently working as React Developer Intern at NetArt.
+- 🔭 I’m currently working as Software Engineer at Crest Data Systems.
-- 🌱 I’m currently learning more about ML, Web Development and Automation.
+- 🌱 I’m currently learning more about Web Development, AWS and Automation.
 - 👯 I’m looking to collaborate on [Github](https://github.com/Parth-2000).
 - 💬 Ask me about Web Development or any tech related stuff.
 - 📫 How to reach me: [Instagram ](https://www.instagram.com/p_a_r_t_h_2809/)